servactory/servactory.com/docs/guide/options/dynamic.md

 #### Customization

-You can overwrite existing formats and add your own.
+You can override existing formats and add your own.
 To do this, use the `formats` attribute in the `use` method:

 ```ruby